 Colors: Navy and white geometric pattern, gray and white net pattern

-Consider rugs with higher pile for areas of your home where you want a more comfortable surface, such as a bedroom, living room, or area where babies and kids might crawl around.
-Rugs with fibers longer than a quarter inch are considered medium pile, over a half inch are high pile; taller than three-quarter inch is considered plush or shag.
+Consider rugs with higher pile for areas of your home where you want a more comfortable surface, such as a bedroom, a living room, or an area where babies and kids might crawl around.
+Rugs with fibers longer than a quarter inch are considered medium pile, while those over a half inch are high pile; those taller than three-quarters of an inch are considered plush or shag.
 The higher the pile, the cushier and softer a rug will be—and the harder to clean.

 Best for: Bedroom, kid’s room